Information and discussion on all aspects of British photographic history

 Added by Michael Wong on May 28, 2011 at 18:16 — No Comments

 The Harry Ransom Center annually awards over 50 fellowships to support projects that demonstrate the necessity of substantial on-site use of its collections by applicants.
-The fellowships support research in all areas of the humanities, including literature,…Continue
+The fellowships support research in all areas of the humanities, including literature, photography, film, art, the performing arts,…Continue

 Added by Michael Wong on May 24, 2011 at 18:07 — No Comments

 When thinking about homeless people and beer, negative connotations can’t help but arise in your mind.
 However, this may all change as members of Cambridge's homeless community have created a series of photographs using pinhole cameras made from beer cans.
-Photographer Mark…Continue
+Photographer Mark Woods-Nunn worked with members of the charity…Continue

 Added by Michael Wong on May 22, 2011 at 15:19 — No Comments

 Projects to catalogue the picture archives of the renowned East End photographer Phil Maxwell and the Morning Star newspaper, formerly the Daily Worker, have been started by archivists in the City of London.
-The collections are being made ready to go online by the prestigious…Continue
+The collections are being made ready to go online by the prestigious Bishopsgate Institute.

 Added by Michael Wong on May 22, 2011 at 15:00 — No Comments

 Photographs by legendary photographer Harry Hammond celebrating the birth of British rock are part of a new exhibition now on show.
-Hammond, who died aged 88, in 2009, was the first great photographer of British rock’n’roll, chronicling the first decade of that music, up to and including the emergence of the…Continue
+Hammond, who died aged 88, in 2009, was the first great photographer of British rock’n’roll, chronicling the first decade of that music, up to and including the emergence of the Beatles and the Rolling Stones.

 Added by Michael Wong on May 22, 2011 at 14:48 — No Comments